JulianCataldo/remark-lint-frontmatter-schema/README.md

 #### Custom pipeline

 When processing Markdown as single files inside your JS/TS app.
+An minimal example is provided in [`./demo/pipeline.ts`](./demo/pipeline.ts), you can launch it with `pnpm pipeline` from `./demo`.

+---

 Schema should be provided programmatically like this: